The-JC/FanCo/README.md

 ## Principle of operation
 The slave counts pulses(n) received on the tacho pin in a set interval(dt).
 By calculating f=n/dt you`ll get the frequency(f) of the input signal.
 Further multiplication x60 converts the frequency from 1/t in s to min which equals RPMs (revolutions per minute).
+Previously calculated speed is used for fine-tuning the fans set signal, to achieve a steady and constant speed at the desired speed.
+Further, the acquired data is requested by the master (RaspberyPi) every second.
+For logging, displaying and synchronization purposes.
+Firstly it´s averaged out to compensate for measurement and transmission errors.
+It later gets stored for logging and plotting purposes.

 ![Schema](/docs/images/schema.svg)